California Case Summaries™

 Over 100 civil trials.

-• Podcaster: Trial Alchemy.
-Interviews of outstanding ABOTA plaintiff and defense civil trial lawyers.
+• Podcast Host of Trial Alchemy.
+Interviews of outstanding ABOTA plaintiff and defense civil trial lawyers about civil jury trials.

 • Past president: San Diego County Bar Assn.